Summer 2017 | University of California, San Diego CSE Department

 This homework presents an opportunity to explore the configuration and management of Web servers in support of Web application development.

 Employ password protection - Protect your "team" site using basic authentication.
 Provide this username/password combo to your group (or yourself if a team of 1), TAs, and professor upon turn-in.
+You also will need to provide login information to your server.
+TAs must be provided this information as well.

 Have a status page that indicates your name and/or team members, emails, etc. - This page must employ HTML5 and some CSS and validate (http://validator.w3.org).
 Make the look of the page relate or be some theme for your team - funny if you like but not offensive.